 Aquinas College is a private, religious school in a suburban setting in Grand Rapids, Michigan.
-Aquinas College was founded in 1886 and now enrolls around 1,517 students a year, including 1,372 undergrads.
-Aquinas College offers housing for up to 922 students.
-Most students live in off campus housing.
+Aquinas College was founded in 1886 and the school enrolls around 1,364 students a year, including 1,238 undergraduates.
+Aquinas College provides housing for up to 922 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

 Interested in journalism or communications?
 Aquinas College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Aquinas College does not have any fraternities or sororities, do it might be a good option if Greek life isn't a priority for you.

 Planning to play sports?
 Aquinas College has many options for athletes.
 See them all and learn more about life at Aquinas College on the Student Life page.

 |Overall Acceptance Rate||89%|

 |Early Action Acceptance Rate||Info Not Available|

 |Percent of Need Met||83%|

 The definition of a "good school" can mean different things for different people.
 Some factors that can help you determine what a good school for you might be include admissions criteria, acceptance rate, tuition costs, and more.